nssharmaofficial/image-caption-generator/README.md

 ### Decoder

 Decoder taking as input for the LSTM layer the concatenation of features obtained from the encoder and embedded captions obtained from the embedding layer.
-Hidden and cell states are randomly initialized as tensors of size.
+Hidden and cell states are zero initialized.
 Final classifier is a linear layer with output dimension of ```(VOCAB_SIZE)```.

 **Note**: during the training and evaluation, the model is used to generate captions ***word-by-word***, therefore the dimension of the embedded captions before the concatenation will be ```(length = 1, BATCH, WORD_EMB_DIM)```, and the dimension of features will be ```(1, BATCH,  IMAGE_EMB_DIM)```.
 The hidden and cell states are initialized to a tensor of size ```(NUM_LAYER, BATCH, HIDDEN_DIM)``` where ```HIDDEN_DIM = IMAGE_EMB_DIM + WORD_EMB_DIM```.